Best Trout Fishing in the USA: The Ultimate Vacation Guide

 Fishing at Watauga River

 However, if you want more of a challenge, there are “wild” portions of the river that sustain fish populations without any help from the hatchery.
 This is a wonderful spot for fly anglers of all skill levels.
-It’s a fairly wide river with a nice amount of cut banks and pools.
+It’s a fairly wide river with an abundance of cut banks and pools.
 You’ll have your hands full for the majority of the day.

 Access to the water is fairly straightforward on the Watauga!
-That’s not always easy to say when it comes to rivers filled with trout.
-Most have quite a bit of private land, which can make access next to impossible.
+That’s not always easy to say about rivers filled with trout.
+Most are located on private land, which can make access next to impossible.

-If you’re spending time on the Watauga River, I recommend staying at the Blowing Rock Resort.
-If you are after a memorable fly fishing experience try the Chetola Fly Fishing Resort. which is an Orvis endorsed fly resort.
+If you plan to spend time on the Watauga River, I recommend staying at the Blowing Rock Resort.
+If you are after a memorable fly fishing experience, try the Chetola Fly Fishing Resort. which is designated as an Orvis endorsed fly resort.

 Fishing at Western North Carolina Fly Fishing Trail